Skip to content

 • clarity in the contract’s terms.

-Furthermore, you must sign a contract for it to become legally binding and enforceable.
-However, there are occasions when an unsigned contract can become binding if either you or your business partner can show an intention to be legally bound.
+While it is best practice to sign to ensure it becomes legally binding and enforceable, there are occasions when an unsigned contract can become binding if either you or your business partner can show an intention to be legally bound.
 This typically occurs by performing the functions of the contract.
 Finally, getting a lawyer’s advice is advisable to ensure you are creating legally binding contractual documents.

 Frequently Asked Questions